One-Simon/GitStats/README.md

 Add this workflow to the repository where the Cards should be displayed.
 For a GitHub profile README, that is usually `YOUR_USERNAME/YOUR_USERNAME`.

-GitStats is published as a reusable GitHub Action, which needs the workflow to function.
+GitStats is published as a reusable GitHub Action.
-The workflow decides when the action runs and grants write permission to the current repository.
+the workflow decides when the action runs and grants write permission to the current repository.
-GitStats then reads README config blocks, generates Cards, updates managed display sections & updates the Cards automatically.
+GitStats reads README config blocks, generates Cards & updates managed display sections automatically.

 ```yaml
 name: GitStats